awslabs/amazon-documentdb-tools/compat-tool/README.md

 # Amazon DocumentDB Compatibility Tool
-This compatibility tool will examine log files from MongoDB to determine if there are any queries which use operators that are not supported in Amzon DocumentDB.
-This tool will produce a simple report of use of unsupported operators, as well as saving all log lines that were not supported being saved to an output file for further investigation.
+This compatibility tool examines log files from MongoDB to determine if there are any queries which use operators that are not supported in Amazon DocumentDB.
+This tool produces a simple report of use of unsupported operators and saves all log lines that were not supported to an output file for further investigation.

 ## Installation